Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-An Instruction that creates a file named exactly
+The instruction that creates a file named exactly